2025 NATO

 Host City & Venues

 Dayton, Ohio, has been selected to host the Spring 2025 NATO Parliamentary Assembly.
 The region is home to Wright-Patterson Air Force Base, where the Dayton Accords, ending the Bosnian War, were signed in 1995.
+Dayton is also the birthplace of aviation and a national hub in aerospace technology.

 To learn about the venues for this session of NATO click here.